peter-james-allen/bank-tech-test/README.md

 The specification that was provided is [here](#specification), which I broke down into user stories [here](#user-stories).

-The code was written using TDD and meets all of the requirements and acceptance critera with 100% test coverage as outlined [here](#testing).
+The code was written inusing TDD and meets all of the requirements and acceptance critera with 100% test coverage as outlined [here](#testing).
 It has been linted wiht rubocop.

 The program is written in ruby and tested using rspec, it runs in irb from the terminal as outlined in the user guide [here](#user-guide)